Mary Sue Hubbard: Downfall

 Despite her conviction, Mary Sue remained in her post as Controller of the Guardian's Office (GO).
 There was no shortage of work for her to do; further legal difficulties were anticipated, as there was a New York grand jury investigating Operation Freakout, the GO's campaign against New York author Paulette Cooper, and a Florida grand jury looking into Scientology's activities in Clearwater.
-Around the end of February 1980, Ron Hubbard went into hiding and remained in seclusion in the small town of Creston, California, for the remaining six years of his life.
+Around the end of February 1980, Ron Hubbard went into hiding and remained in seclusion at the Scientology property Creston Ranch in central California, for the remaining six years of his life.
 Mary Sue, who had last met with her husband a few months before his disappearance, never saw or heard from him again.

 Hubbard nonetheless remained active in the management of Scientology.
 The criminal conviction of the GO's top executives triggered a lengthy power struggle at the top of the Church of Scientology, which would lead eventually to Mary Sue being forced into retirement.
 Under his doctrine he believed that "mistakes do not just happen, somebody causes them, always".
-A disaster on the scale of the GO criminal case was clearly the result of the activities of someone hostile to Scientology – a Suppressive Person – operating within the GO.
+A disaster on the scale of the GO criminal case was clearly the result of the activities of someone hostile to Scientology – a suppressive person – operating within the GO.
 He issued an internal directive in 1979 asserting that major failures must result from the presence of multiple Suppressives, who would need to be rooted out along with their "connections".
 The downfall of the GO led Hubbard to distrust it, believing it to be riddled with Suppressives; he severed his communications with it and put his reliance instead on the Commodore's Messenger Organization (CMO), a group he had formed in 1968 and whose purpose was to relay messages to and from church staff as Ron's personal representatives.
 The Messengers, who were mostly in their teens and early twenties, became Hubbard's sole means of communication with the Church.

 In 1981, the "All Clear Unit" was established within the CMO, tasked with the purpose of making it "All Clear" for Hubbard to come out of hiding.
 One of its principal figures was David Miscavige, a 21-year-old Messenger who had worked as a cameraman for Hubbard.
 In May 1981, he met with Mary Sue to tell her that her position as Controller of the Guardian's Office was untenable.
 She reacted angrily; in a 1992 trial in Canada, Miscavige told the court that she had called him "some pretty nasty names" and threatened him with a large ashtray held close to his face, but she had eventually agreed to step down.
 She subsequently changed her mind, believing that she had been tricked, and wrote to her husband to complain but received no response.
 Numerous other Guardian's Office personnel were purged as well.